atlantishealthcare/aws-serverless-retry/README.md

 SNS service can send payload to topic (topic is decided based on configuration) which then gets delivered to queue (if subscribed).
 Configuration is fully customizable.
-User can specify which topic to send it to based on the status codes: retryStatusCodes, errorStatusCodes, successStatusCodes.
+User can specify which topic to send it to based on the status codes: retryStatusCodes, failureStatusCodes, successStatusCodes.

 Messages from SQS can be consumed by Lambda (scheduled with interval) using SQS service.
 Specify no. of messages to read, queue name, and destination topic and leave the rest to service to read, process, delete, and send it to destination topic